Criminal Trespass Lawyer Defending False Charges for Over 25 Years

 1. Open to Public - If you reasonably believe that the building was open to the public and you entered the building in good faith believing this, then you cannot be guilty of a Criminal Trespass.
 This of course does not apply to situations in which you have been given personal notice that you are not allowed to go back onto that property.

 2. Residents - You cannot be charged with a Criminal Trespass if you legally live on the property.
 If you live on the property the owner must take appropriate legal action to have you removed from the property.
 An example would be if you rent an apartment in a building and you do not pay rent.
 The owner of the building cannot merely hand you a notice that you cannot be on the property.
-The owner of the property must file a legal action to have you evicted by a court.
+The owner of the property must file a legal action in Court to have you evicted by the Sheriff.

 3. Improve an Abandoned Building - If you enter a building that has been abandoned for at least a year and the property taxes have not been paid for at least a year, and you try to clean up or beautify the building, you cannot be guilty of a Criminal Trespass.
 An example would be if your neighbor abandons their house or their land and you go on the land to clean it up and remove garbage and the neighbor abandoned the building more than a year ago.